X Factor Indonesia: Television ratings

-Controversy and criticism
+Controversy

+Elimination of Alex Rudiart

 In week six of season one, Ahmad Dhani and Rossa opted to send home Alex Rudiart in favor of Gede Bagus, causing the elimination of Alex Rudiart.
 This decision resulted in large amount of criticisms and outrages from the public, who claimed the decision as unfair.
 As a result, a lot of social media reactions begin to appear including several motion to boycott the show.

 Media sponsorship

 On September 29, 2012, RCTI, SYCOtv and FremantleMedia Asia announced that Cross Mobile (now Evercoss) would be the official sponsor of the X Factor Indonesia.
 The sponsorship includes an extensive multi-platform on and off-air marketing partnership.
 On December 26, Kopi ABC was announced as the second official sponsor of the show.
 Kopi ABC's sponsorship will also include an extensive multi-platform on and off-air marketing partnership.
 Indosat Mentari was confirmed as the third official sponsor on December 28.
 Indosat Mentari's sponsorship of the X Factor Indonesia will also include an extensive multi-platform on and off-air marketing partnership between Indosat and MNC Sky Vision.
 Oriflame also sponsored the show as the official make-up sponsor.
 Procter & Gamble using it as a platform to promote its Pantene, Olay and Downy brands.
 The motorcycle sponsor for the first season of X Factor Indonesia is owned by Honda.
 In 2015, Evercoss was replaced by Oppo as the official sponsor of the X Factor Indonesia.
 GIV (Wings Care), Indomie (Indofood) and Teh Pucuk Harum (Mayora Indah) also joined as the official sponsor of the X Factor Indonesia.
 In 2021, Honda (supporting sponsor in season 1) and Indomie (main sponsor in season 2) rejoined as the official sponsor of the X Factor Indonesia, along with Lazada and Snack Video as main sponsor in season 3.